-Amerant Bank’s First Environmental, Social, and Governance (ESG) Report Shines Light on Long-Term Corporate Sustainability Initiatives
+Amerant Bank’s First Impact Report Shines Light on Long-Term Corporate Sustainability Initiatives

 Leading community bank in Florida focuses on ESG pillars that lift and inspire people, communities, organizations and the environment

-Amerant began developing a comprehensive ESG program last year, with the goal of identifying risks, as well as determining opportunities to make a positive impact on sustainability both in the short- and long-term.
+Amerant began developing a comprehensive sustainability program last year, with the goal of identifying risks, as well as determining opportunities to make a positive impact both in the short- and long-term.

-“We are pleased to be able to share our new ESG framework and sustainability report,” said Vice Chairman, President & CEO of Amerant Bank Jerry Plush.
-“We conducted extensive research and considered the perspective of our diverse group of stakeholders in order to establish priorities and set measurable goals that make a real impact.
-At Amerant, ESG will be part of our DNA.”
+“We are pleased to be able to share our new sustainability framework and sustainability report,” said Vice Chairman, President & CEO of Amerant Bank Jerry Plush.
+“We conducted extensive research and considered the perspective of our diverse group of stakeholders in order to establish priorities and set measurable goals that make a real impact.”

-The bank’s ESG report was built through surveying and vetting the perspectives of our employees, customers, market participants and community members, among others, who helped us look at all facets of our operation.
+The bank’s Impact report was built through surveying and vetting the perspectives of our employees, customers, market participants and community members, among others, who helped us look at all facets of our operation.

-Through extensive research, Amerant determined its ESG framework, composed of key pillars.
+Through extensive research, Amerant determined its framework, composed of key pillars.
 They include:

 ● Empowering Our People for Shared Success – Amerant Bank dedicates its time and resources to benefit its communities, ensuring it has a talented, diverse and supported workforce to bring the best service to its customers every day.
 In September of 2021, Amerant named a new Chief Diversity & Inclusion Officer, Kristy Amaro, and later formed a cross-functional diversity ambassador team.